 Speed limits on motorways

 These are usually found to have three or four lanes travelling in the same direction on both sides with a central reservation separating them both.
-Typically, the speed limit for car’s on a motorway is 70mph.
-However, this varies from vehicle to vehicle and if you're on a 'smart motorway' or not.
+Typically, the speed limit for cars on a motorway is 70mph.
+However, this varies from vehicle to vehicle and if your on a 'smart motorway' or not.

 A smart motorway uses technology to actively manage the traffic flow by changing speed limits and opening or closing lanes at busy times.
 To use these correctly, you must pay attention to the overhead digital signs and follow the current instruction.
 For example, if the overhead sign is saying the speed limit is 50 mph, you must abide by that as the national speed limit is no longer applicable.